PiWebswiss/CS50-Project/README.md

 1. **Using TensorFlow with `keras_ocr`**: This is an open-source OCR library that uses TensorFlow.
 The model runs on the server.
 For more details, see the [keras-ocr documentation](https://keras-ocr.readthedocs.io/) and the [GitHub repository](https://github.com/faustomorales/keras-ocr).
     - Currently, I am using a pre-trained model, which provides acceptable accuracy in most cases.
 However, it still requires additional training and fine-tuning to achieve better results, which is on my to-do list.

     - To improve the results of `keras_ocr` and make the text more human-readable, I defined a class with methods to do just that.
-Most of the code in the class named `Keras_OCR` is copied from a GitHub repository published by Ellie Kuang.
+Most of the code in the class named `Keras_OCR` is copied from a GitHub repository published by shegocodes.
 Here is a link to the [GitHub Jupyter Notebook](https://github.com/shegocodes/keras-ocr/blob/main/Keras-OCR.ipynb).

     - I'm still getting unwanted results from `Keras_OCR`, so fine-tuning or even retraining it is still needed to get more accurate results.